kaoToto/arena-simulation/README.md

     Adapt the result of a defensive loss by a chosen factor

     > ```const SCENARIO_MINIMISE_DEF_LOSS = true;```
+    >
     > ```const SCENARIO_MINIMISE_DEF_LOSS_FACTOR = 0;```

     The result filenames are prefixed with `MDL<factor>-`.

 3. Constrain possible matched opponents based on the relative attack count for the day

-    *This simulation mode is slower*
-    PLayers are matched with oponents with the same battle count (+/- SCENARIO_PROGRESSION_CONSTRAINT_ON_MATCHMAKING_DIFFERENCE ) if possible, and the scope enlarges when the match list is too small.
+    PLayers are matched with opponents having the same battle count (+/- SCENARIO_PROGRESSION_CONSTRAINT_ON_MATCHMAKING_DIFFERENCE ),  if possible.
+The scope of matchable enlarges when the match list is too small.

     > ```const SCENARIO_PROGRESSION_CONSTRAINT_ON_MATCHMAKING = true;```
+    >
     > ```const SCENARIO_PROGRESSION_CONSTRAINT_ON_MATCHMAKING_DIFFERENCE = 0;```

     The result filenames are prefixed with `PCOM<Diff>-`.